fbpx

 The length of your marathon training plan depends on your current running abilities and your marathon goals.

-You should not run a 26.2-mile long run before your marathon because that taxes the body too much and increases the risk of getting hurt and not hitting your time goal.
+A marathon runner should not run a 26.2-mile long run before their marathon because it taxes the body too much and increases the risk of getting hurt and not hitting their marathon race time goal.

 You should run at least 25 miles a week to train for a marathon.
 If you plan to finish in a faster time, of 4 hours or less, you should be running closer to 40-50 miles a week to train for a marathon.

-Depending on your time goal, you should run at least 3, and typically 5 days a week to train for a marathon.
+Depending on your time goal, you should run at least three, and typically five days a week to train for a marathon.

 If you pick a marathon training plan that has you running much more than what your body is used to running at the time, you put yourself at high risk of injury.